Unity-Technologies/com.unity.perception/Tutorial/Phase1.md

 Now that you have created your label configurations, we need to assign them to labelers that you previously added to your `Perception Camera` component.

-<font color="green">* **Action**:</font> Select the `Main Camera` object from the Scene _**Hierarchy**_, and in the _**Inspector**_ tab, assign the newly created `TutorialIdLabelConfig` to the first three labelers.
+* **Action**: Select the `Main Camera` object from the Scene _**Hierarchy**_, and in the _**Inspector**_ tab, assign the newly created `TutorialIdLabelConfig` to the first three labelers.
 To do so, you can either drag and drop the former into the corresponding fields for each labeler, or click on the small circular button in front of the `Id Label Config` field, which brings up an asset selection window filtered to only show compatible assets.
 Assign `TutorialSemanticSegmentationLabelConfig` to the fourth labeler.
 The `Perception Camera` component will now look like the image below:

 <p align="center">
 <img src="Images/pclabelconfigsadded.png" width="400"/>